keithalewis/papers/um.md

 know the position, $\Delta_t$, at time $t$ this determines the trades,
 $\Gamma_t$.

-This is just classical Black-Sholes/Merton delta hedging where delta is
-$\Delta$ and gamma is $\Gamma$.
+In the continuous time case, this is just classical Black-Sholes/Merton delta hedging where delta is $\Delta$ and gamma is $\Gamma$.
+In discrete time the "best" hedge needs to be defined and can be found using dynamic programming or other optimization techniques.